-1. GetDucks.com requires a fifty percent (50%) non-refundable deposit to secure a reservation 90 days or longer before the scheduled trip date.
-The 50% deposit is non-refundable, but in some instances may be applied to a new trip date no later than the end of the following season or up to 1 year later, but in many instances this is not the case.
-The 50% balance due for “payment in full” is required no later than 60 days prior to schedule trip arrival date.
-GetDucks.com requires a deposit of “payment in full” to secure a reservation less than 60 days before the scheduled trip.
-The payment in full is also non-refundable, but in some instances may be applied to a new trip date no later than the end of the following season or up to 1 year later, but in most instances this is not the case.
-In the rare instance that hunt fees either in part or in whole may be applied to another hunt package, or towards the balance of another Client, an administrative rebooking fee equal to 15% the total land package rate shall be assessed.
+GetDucks.com requires a fifty-percent (50%) non-refundable deposit to secure a reservation ninety (90) days or longer before the scheduled trip date.
+The fifty percent 50% deposit is non-refundable.
+The fifty-percent (50%) balance due for “payment in full” is required not later than sixty (60) days prior to schedule trip arrival date unless otherwise stipulated.
+GetDucks.com requires a deposit of “payment in full” to secure reservations less than sixty (60) days before the scheduled trip.
+The payment in full is also non-refundable.
+In the rare instance that hunt fees either in part or in whole may be applied to another hunt package, or towards the balance of another Client, an administrative fee or “rebooking fee” equal to twenty percent (20%) of the total land package rate shall be assessed.
 Failure to comply with deposit and balance deadlines may result in forfeiture of hunt proceeds.
-A full refund, less the 15% rebooking fee, is available only if a paid replacement is provided for the person canceling.
-Receipt of deposit and/or final payment by GetDucks.com is acknowledgement that registrant has read and accepts this cancellation/refund policy, terms and conditions, and all responsibility clauses.
+In the instances that one hunter is substituted for another, a 20% rebooking fee calculated as 20% of the land package rate shall be applied.
+Receipt of any monies, deposits and/or final payments by GetDucks.com is acknowledgement that Client has read and accepts this cancellation/refund policy, terms and conditions, and all responsibility clauses.

 Credit card services exist merely for Client convenience.
 All credit card sales are final: charges for deposits or balances shall be neither disputed nor refunded for any hunt or service rendered or for any reason whatsoever.

-2. Travel Insurance: Hunting or fishing expeditions will certainly offer you an exciting and rewarding experience.
-Unfortunately, however, one undertaking such an adventure must face the possibility that you or your companion(s) might be forced to cancel your trip at the last moment due to illness, injury or other emergency or sustain an unfortunate injury and require medical services or worse, medical evacuation during your trip.
+Hunting or fishing expeditions will certainly offer you an exciting and rewarding experience.
+Unfortunately, however, one undertaking such an adventure must face the possibility that you or your companion(s) might be forced to cancel your trip at the last moment due to flight cancellation and travel disruptions, illness, injury or other emergency or sustain an unfortunate injury and require medical services or worse, medical evacuation during your trip.
 Trip cancellation and travel insurance can help protect you and your travel companions from these unforeseen and unfortunate circumstances.
-We will send you the application forms from a major, reliable insurer of traveling hunters and anglers.
+GetDucks.com generally strongly suggests the purchase of travel insurance, medical and/or security rescue services.
+GetDucks Travel Protection is added line-item to each invoice.
+The purchase of GetDucks Travel Protection is purchased solely at client discretion.
+Clients declining GetDucks Travel Protection offer and traveling without this or other trip protection policies shall be considered self-insured, understanding completely that they are solely responsible for any monies or hunt services forfeited.
+Client agrees GetDucks.com is expressly released from all liability resulting from any insurable event.
 It is wise to always consult with your personal health insurance provider before undertaking any type of travel to determine what is covered in the event of injury or illness during your travels.

-3. Client name, contact information, passport number and expiration date, and travel arrangements, if arranged separately , as well as gun information and serial numbers MUST BE provided within 60 days prior to scheduled trip arrival date, must be legible and accurate.
+Client name, contact information, passport number and expiration date, and travel arrangements, if arranged separately , as well as gun information and serial numbers MUST BE provided within sixty (90) days prior to scheduled trip arrival date, must be legible and accurate.
 This information must be returned promptly; is necessary for gun permits, hunting licenses, and seamless travel arrangements.
-Failure to return these materials may result in forfeiture of hunt proceeds.
+Failure to return these materials may result in trip cancellation and/or forfeiture of hunt deposits.